Democrats appeal for GOP help to convict ‘corrupt’ Trump

 Campaigning at stops in Iowa, Joe Biden also rejected having his son testify, or even appearing himself.
 “I want no part of that,” he said.

-Ahead of opening arguments, senators, particularly Republicans, were alternately restless, bored and exhausted by the proceedings.

-GOP Sen. Joni Ernst of Iowa spoke sarcastically about how excited she was to hear the “overwhelming evidence” the House Democrats have against Trump.
+Joni Ernst of Iowa spoke sarcastically about how excited she was to hear the “overwhelming evidence” the House Democrats promised against Trump.
 “And once we’ve heard that overwhelming evidence,” she added, raising her voice mockingly, “I don’t know that we’ll need to see additional witnesses, but let’s hear about that overwhelming evidence.”

 The trial began with a setback on Tuesday for Republican Senate leader Mitch McConnell, who backed off his plans to limit each side’s arguments to two days, as the White House had preferred.